ploomber/ploomber/doc/user-guide/cli.rst

 Command line interface
 ======================

-**Note:** This is an introductory tutorial to the command line interface, for a full API description, see: :doc:`../api/cli`.
+.. note::  This is an introductory tutorial to the command line interface, for a full API description, see: :doc:`../api/cli`.

 Entry points
 ------------